Organic dals and pulses

 Why dals and pulses are crucial to our diet?

-Posted on March 9th, 2021 10:37 AM
+Posted on: March 9th, 2021 10:37 AM

 Can you think of Indian food without dal?
 This humble kitchen staple will always be a crucial ingredient in our diet.
-Dal and pulses are also a pocket-friendly source of essential nutrients to millions of Indian households.
+Dal and pulses are also a pocket-friendly source of essential nutrients for millions of Indian households.

 These little, protein-packed, and nutrient-rich dals can be cooked in many ways, depending on regional variations and individual tastes.
-As we have these dals and pulses on a fairly regular basis, we tend to take its benefits for granted.
+As we have these dals and pulses on a fairly regular basis, we tend to take their benefits for granted.

 Though pulses and dals are sometimes used interchangeably, there are a few differences between them.

-Pulses’ refer to the dried seed that includes beans, lentils, peas, and other edible seeds.
+Pulses’ refers to the dried seed that includes beans, lentils, peas, and other edible seeds.
 On the other hand, ‘dals’ are actually the split version of lentils.
 Dal, in Sanskrit, means ‘to split’.
 In essence, when a pulse is split into half, that is a ‘dal’.
 For example, Urad or Black gram becomes ‘urad dal’ when split into half.
 One clarification though, the thick soups and curries made with these dals are also called ‘daal’ in Hindi and other South Asian languages.

 Along with staples like rice and flour, dal is a kitchen staple we cannot do without.
 Sometimes, taking advantage of this, some people mix the dals and pulses with harmful chemicals or other foodstuffs to earn a few extra bucks.
 This generally happens with dals and pulses that are sold loose.